COVID-19 updates, including vaccine information, for our patients and visitors, Learn More

 About Alexander A. Khalessi, MD, MBA

-A professor in the Departments of Surgery, Radiology and Neurosciences, he directs national and international courses, including the intermediate resident course for the Society of Neurological Surgeons.
-Dr. Khalessi served on the Accreditation Council for Graduate Medical Education (ACGME) Residency Review Committee (RRC) for Neurological Surgery and the editorial board for the Journal of Graduate Medical Education.
-He was also named as an ACGME working group member for Neurosurgery and Endovascular Surgical Neuroradiology Milestone Projects.
+A dedicated educator, Dr. Khalessi directs national and international training courses, including the intermediate resident course for the Society of Neurological Surgeons (SNS).
+Dr. Khalessi served on the Accreditation Council for Graduate Medical Education (ACGME), Residency Review Committee (RRC) for Neurological Surgery, and editorial board for the Journal of Graduate Medical Education.
+He also participated in the authorship of the ACGME Neurosurgery and Endovascular Surgical Neuroradiology Milestone Projects.

 - Johns Hopkins School of Medicine, Baltimore, MD